-As a reference, we plot the values of the planetary diameter, the star radius and the gravity of the planet obtained by \cite{Faedi2011} at the discovery of the planet.
-We also plot the stratospheric temperature \citep{Barstow2017} computed from the equilibrium temperature of \cite{Faedi2011} because we are mostly sensitive to upper atmospheric levels \citep{Roy2025}.
-Note that the stratospheric temperature is always lower than the equilibrium temperature.
+As a reference, we plotted the values of the planetary diameter, the star radius and the gravity of the planet obtained by \cite{Faedi2011} at the discovery of the planet.
+We also plotted the stratospheric temperature \citep{Barstow2017} computed from the equilibrium temperature of \cite{Faedi2011} because we are mostly sensitive to the upper atmospheric levels \citep{Roy2025}.
+We note that the stratospheric temperature is always lower than the equilibrium temperature.

-As a first conclusion from this inspection, we see that there are clear discrepancies among retrieved parameters obtained from each data reduction process.
+As a first conclusion from this inspection, we see that there are clear discrepancies among the retrieved parameters obtained from each data reduction process.
 Some of them show deviations higher than the retrieved error bars.
-Let's analyse now the details for some of the most significant differences.
+We go on to analyse the details of some of the most significant differences below.

 Both the planetary diameter and the star radius show high compatibility among all the retrieved values and with the reference value, which makes them robust inferences from all modelling efforts.
 However, the FIREFLy calibration throws a substantially higher value for the gravity, not compatible with any of the other computed values.
-Regarding the atmospheric temperature, there is also a substantial spread of results, as values differ in some 300K from the hottest (Tiberius) to the coldest (Carter modified) model.
-In this case, both Carter modified and Tshirt look much cooler than expected for the planet \citealp{Faedi2011} while the rest of calibrations provide models compatible with previous values, all uncertainties taken into account.
+Regarding the atmospheric temperature, there is also a substantial spread seen across the results, as values differ in some 300K from the hottest (Tiberius) to the coldest (Carter-modified) model.
+In this case, both Carter-modified and Tshirt appear to be much cooler than expected for the planet \citealp{Faedi2011}, while the rest of calibrations provide models that are compatible with previous values, with all uncertainties taken into account.

 Regarding the molecular abundances, there are also big differences.
-In some cases, deviations are even bigger than two orders of magnitude.
-In the particular case of FIREFLy, abundances are systematically higher, thus resulting in an anomalously high mean molecular weight, possibly incompatible with what we expect for this planet.
-This may be related with the scale height and gravity anomalies for these data, as already discussed.
+In some cases, the deviations are even bigger than two orders of magnitude.
+In the particular case of FIREFLy, abundances are systematically higher, thus resulting in an anomalously high mean molecular weight, possibly incompatible with what we might expect for this planet.
+This could be related to the scale height and gravity anomalies for these data, as already discussed.